Stickman230/Cybersecurity_Notes/Offensive_Cybersecurity/INE/eJPT/Assessment Methodologies/Information Gathering/Passive Recon.md

 Gather publicly available info on a target using OSINT.
 The tool gathers names, emails, IPs, subdomains, and URLs by using multiple public resources

+# Have I been Pawned

+If you obtain emails check If they are part of data breaches